Create Gemini Omni-style drafts from text prompts, product photos, reference videos, and audio cues with supported AI models in one browser workspace.

 Bring a motion draft into a meeting so the team can react to an actual direction.

-It is especially useful when you need to test product angles, creator openings, reference-frame motion, explainers, and launch review drafts from the same workspace.
+It is especially useful when you need to test product angles, creator openings, reference-frame motion, audio-guided rhythm, explainers, and launch review drafts from the same workspace.

-The aim is sharper creative judgment: enough motion to compare, revise, and move forward.
+The aim is sharper creative judgment: enough referenced motion to compare, revise, and move forward.

 Generate a short clip for review, not a final edit.